fll-pigeons/gamechangers/docs/learningPlan.md

 # A. Software

-## 1. Basic Navigation: No Feedback - No sensors
+## Basic Navigation: No Feedback - No sensors
 * MicroPython: straight(), turn()
 * Drive straight
 * Turns Using DriveBase
 * Navigate maze

-## 1. Basic Navigation: No Feedback - No sensors
+## Basic Navigation: No Feedback - No sensors
 * Math: tables and plotting them on graph
-* MicroPython: straight(), turn()
+* MicroPython: settings(straight_speed, straight_acceleration, turn_rate, turn_acceleration)
-* Drive straight
+* Drive straight - faster
-* Curved turns using radius
 * Turns - [Types of turn](https://www.youtube.com/watch?v=_1r6sVXjClU)
-  * Using individual motor control - experiment with different power ratios
-  * Using DriveBase
+  * Curved turns
 * Navigate maze

-## 2. Navigation: Using Basic Sensors
+## Navigation: Using Basic Sensors
-* Math: tables and plotting them on graph
+* Math: simple functions and plotting them on graph
 * ~~Touch sensor~~
 * what is a robot?: using feedback and reacting to it
 * MicroPython: if statement